Privacy

 • Español

-With teams increasingly working remotely during COVID-19, we are all facing questions regarding the security of our communication with one another: Which communication platform or tool is best to use?
-Which is the most secure for holding sensitive internal meetings?
+The guide helps to understand which communication platform or tool is best to use or which is the most secure for holding sensitive internal meetings.
 Which will have adequate features for online training sessions or remote courses without compromising the privacy and security of participants?

 • Keywords: